bkoz/letsencrypt/README.md

 domain-key.txt - Private key or ```privkey.pem```.

 domain-crt.txt - Also called ```fullchain.pem```.
-A bundle that contains the cert followed by the CA. This should be broken apart

-into separate certs (main cert.pem and chain.pem (CA cert)) with a text editor.
+A bundle that contains the cert followed by the CA. This should be broken apartvinto separate certs (main cert.pem and chain.pem (CA cert)) with a text editor.

 domain-csr.txt - Cert signing request (keep for renewal).